hacker-alliance/FeelReveal/README.md

 After this is done and saved, building shouldn't be an issue.

-Also, don't update gradle or you'll ruin everything :]
+Also, don't update gradle or you'll break everything :]